Chili Public Library

 Brighton Memorial Library

-Established in 1953, Brighton Memorial Library continues to serve the community from its original location.
+Established in 1953, the Brighton Memorial Library continues to serve the community from its original location.

 Henrietta Public Library